sammyschneider/ProductPlan-Homework/README.md

 # ProductPlan Candidate Homework
 The goal of this exercise is to emulate the first time use of the ProductPlan web application.
-In effort to assist a new user, this mimics some drag and drop behaviors that emulates a simple product roadmap by creating one "lane" and three "bars", along with step-by-step instructional elements that guide users to success.
+In effort to assist a new user, this mimics some drag and drop behaviors that emulates a simple product roadmap by creating one "lane" and three "bars", along with step-by-step instructional elements to guide users to successful completion.
 Candidates have 7 days to complete this and we encourage candidates to time box the effort to 10 hours.

+We encourage candidates to use any preferred tools, and use them appropriately, as we expect you to articulate the technical decisions in follow-up interviews.
+Good luck!

 ## Your challenge, should you choose to accept it
 1. Clone this repo (or download the zip archive) to get started.
 This includes both PNGs and the original Sketch file.